milliman/EPI_Machine_Learning/README.md

-`modeldeepdive.py` | Code to generate graphs and analysis / descriptions of models generated in the project `brestmodels.py` | Hard coded model(s) with parameters found to be good during various searches for hyper-parameters `semisuperhelper.py` | Helper code to handle unlabeled data (labeled as `-1`)
+`modeldeepdive.py` | Code to generate graphs and analysis / descriptions of models generated in the project `brestmodels.py` | Hard coded model(s) with parameters found to be good during various searches for hyper-parameters `semisuperhelper.py` | Helper code to handle unlabeled data (labeled as `-1`) `creonsklearn.creonmetrics.py` | Custom scoring metrics for models using unlabled data `creonsklearn.frankenscorer.py` | An Sklearn scorer object that can score multiple metrics at once `creonsklearn.jeffsearch.py` | A random search of hyper-parameters using a Frankenscorer `creonsklearn.nestedcross.py` | A class that runs a nested cross validation search `creonsklearn.pnuwrapper.py` | Wraps classifiers to be used with unlabeled data PNU = *P*ositive *N*egative *U*nlabled `creonsklearn.repeatedsampling.py` | Wraps classifiers to be used with massively unbalanced data using repeated oversampling `creonsklearn.rfsubsample.py` | A modified Random Forest algorithm where every bootstrapped sample used adheres to a _target imbalance ratio_

 ### Notebook File Descriptions
 File | Description